herval/groundcontrol/README.md

 The Ground Control device brings that satisfying physical feedback of pushing buttons on a lunar lander to your boring day-to-day tasks.

 You can use it as a control device for anything, either using the Go APIs or via the provided command-line client.

-Use-cases include anything from activating/deactivating your HUE lights to deploying a piece of software or booking Jira tickets!
+Use-cases include anything from controlling your HUE lights, displaying a tweet, ordering Soylent on Amazon or even deploying software!

 ## Command Line usage